When I was getting tested for celiac disease my Naturopath recommended that I stick to sprouted breads to ease my way into eating gluten again.

 Reserve half of the dough from the recipe above and add:

 - 1/2 cup pecans

 - 2 teaspoon ground cinnamon

 - pinch dried/powdered ginger

-- 1/4 tsp finely ground stevia leaf or 1/4 cup palm sugar
+- 1/4 teaspoon finely ground stevia leaf or 1/4 cup coconut sugar

 While I’m trying to decide which version I like best, you should check out the Alberta skies time lapse we created from our bathroom window this week.

 I have a feeling we’re going to be making a whole bunch of these in the future.